sevasguerrero/Farm-Database-SQL-/README.md

 JOIN Product ON Livestock.livestockID=Product.livestockID GROUP BY productType;
 ```
 This query informs the farm manager's of what each product is costing to maintain (feed).
-With this information they can begin to strategize on what product they need to focus on to reduce feeding cost
+With this information they can begin to strategize on what product they need to focus on to reduce feeding cost.